Margaret Agnes Rope: Biography

-The two Margaret Ropes were first cousins, granddaughters of George Rope of Grove Farm, Blaxhall, Suffolk (1814-1912) and his wife Anne (née Pope) (1821-1882).
-The elder Margaret Rope, Margaret Agnes Rope, was the second child of Henry John Rope, M.D (1847-1899) and Agnes Maud (née Burd: 1857- 1948).
+The two Margaret Ropes were first cousins, granddaughters of George Rope of Grove Farm, Blaxhall, Suffolk (1814–1912) and his wife Anne (née Pope) (1821–1882).
+The elder Margaret Rope, Margaret Agnes Rope, was the second child of Henry John Rope, M.D (1847–1899) and Agnes Maud (née Burd: 1857- 1948).
 "Marga" was her nickname.
 She was born on 20 June 1882 and christened Margaret Agnes at St Mary's Church, Shrewsbury on 7 July.
 Her elder brother was Henry Edward George Rope.
 It was an Anglican family but, soon after her husband's early death in 1899, her mother converted to Roman Catholicism (along with 5 of her 6 children).
 She brought her children up in some degree of poverty, exacerbated by her father's will, which denied money to any descendant "in religion".
 Of the children, two became nuns (herself and Monica) and one a priest (Fr.
 Harry Rope).
 Two other siblings were Irene Vaughan, a botanist, and Squadron Leader Michael Rope, an aeronautical engineer, who died in the R101 airship disaster.
 Only one, Denys, a doctor of medicine, continued as an Anglican, following his father.

 She was educated at home until she went in 1900 to the Birmingham Municipal School of Art.
 Studies included enamelling and lettering.
 From 1901, she studied stained glass under Henry Payne.
 She had an illustrious career at the school including a number of scholarships, plus many awards in the National Competition for Schools of Art.
 In 1909, she left the school and worked from home (The Priory, Shrewsbury) especially on the large west window of Shrewsbury Cathedral, the first of seven she did there.
 From 1911, she worked (sometimes with her cousin M. E. Aldrich Rope and other artists such as Joseph Edward Nuttgens) at The Glass House (Fulham) until 1923 when, on 14 September, she became a Carmelite nun, Sister Margaret of the Mother of God.
 As a nun, she was first at Woodbridge, Suffolk, later at Rushmere, Ipswich, and, after the Second World War, at Quidenham Hall, Norfolk.
 At Woodbridge, she was able to continue her work, sending glass to and fro by train to the Glass House in Fulham for cutting, firing and leading up.
 This continued until 1939.
 After the war and the move to Quidenham, she was not well enough to do more than help with the designs for the windows for the monastery church, which were made by her cousin.
 She died on 6 December 1953 aged 71.

-Although she is buried at Quidenham, a memorial window to her can be found at the Church of the Holy Family and St Michael at Kesgrave, near Ipswich, itself a memorial to her brother Michael Rope.
-This memorial was a window adapted by her cousin from an earlier work of hers, made for her mother.
-Her archive was first held at the Birmingham Museum and Art Gallery but has since been transferred to Kesgrave.